FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/configuring_android/Configuring-Your-Android-Devices.rst

-The official rules of the FIRST Tech Challenge (see <RS01>) require that you change the Wi-Fi name of your smartphones to include your team number and "-RC" if the phone is a Robot Controller or "-DS" if it is an Operator Console.
+The official rules of the FIRST Tech Challenge (see <RS01>) require that you change the Wi-Fi name of your smartphones to include your team number and "-RC" if the phone is a Robot Controller or "-DS" if it is a DRIVER STATION.
 A team can insert an additional dash and a letter ("A", "B", "C", etc.) if the team has more than one set of Android phones.

-If, for example, a team has a team number of 9999 and the team has multiple sets of phones, the team might decide to name one phone "9999-C-RC" for the Robot Controller and the other phone "9999-C-DS" for the Operator Console.
+If, for example, a team has a team number of 9999 and the team has multiple sets of phones, the team might decide to name one phone "9999-C-RC" for the Robot Controller and the other phone "9999-C-DS" for the DRIVER STATION.
 The "-C" indicates that these devices belong to the third set of phones for this team.

 The name of a Robot Controller phone can be changed in the RC app, using